sanamsarath/cilium/Documentation/Policy/centralized_policy_agent_changes.md

     for _, resolvedPolicy := range updates {
         // For resolved policies, we use ImportResolvedPolicy on the repository
-        // which will take the pre-computed identity mappings.
-Even though affected
+        // which will handle the pre-computed identity mappings from the CiliumResolvedPolicy
-        // identities are already computed, we still fetch them from ImportResolvedPolicy
-        // which is expected to add the old identities deleted no longer related to the policy. affectedIdentities, newRevision, err := i.repo.ImportResolvedPolicy(resolvedPolicy)
+        // and return the affected identities that need regeneration affectedIdentities, newRevision, err := i.repo.ImportResolvedPolicy(resolvedPolicy)
         if err != nil {
             i.log.Error("Failed to import resolved policy",